 Annex 4 modifies clause (4) of Section 5(a)(vii) (Bankruptcy) of the Master Agreement in order to distinguish between proceedings started by a party or its principal regulator, on the one hand, and by other third parties, on the other hand.
 Section 5(a)(vii) of the Master Agreement treats all proceedings started by third parties in the same way.
 Unless a judgement of insolvency or bankruptcy occurs earlier, the party subject to the petition is given 30 days to try to have the petition discharged or stayed.
 After market events in 1998, many market participants thought that a 30-day waiting period is too long.
 Through discussion a consensus emerged to treat differently proceedings started by officials with primary insolvency or rehabilitative jurisdiction and proceedings started by other third parties.
 The former are now treated the same as proceedings started by a party itself; they are Events of Default immediately.
-Proceedings started by other third parties are now subject to a 15-day waiting period unless a judgment of insolvency or bankruptcy occurs earlier.
+Proceedings started by other third parties are now subject to a 5-day waiting period unless a judgment of insolvency or bankruptcy occurs earlier.

+In recognition of the shorter grace period relating to proceedings brought by third parties, Section 6(a) of the Master Agreement is also amended so that Section 5(a)(vii)(4)(A) is no longer subject to Automatic Early Termination where that has been made applicable by the parties.
+This change has been vetted by our netting counsel in three jurisdictions (Germany, Japan and Switzerland) where Automatic Early Termination is recommended.
+Counsel in all three jurisdictions have unofficially confirmed that this change would not affect their netting opinion, which will be officially confirmed in the netting opinion update process scheduled to begin in the fall of 2001.

 Annex 5